saleguas/fixme/README.md

 I designed this to help newcomers to understand how certain files should look like by showing what it ***SHOULDN'T*** look like.

-You may fix everything under the line below and the files of CODE.py

 ### Some resources that might help you:

 Explaining READMEs - https://www.makeareadme.com